Zoneomics Logo

 m.

-A statement that development on the site will meet applicable standards of the underlying zoning district and this Ordinance, or a statement specifying the standards of the underlying district and this Ordinance to which modifications are proposed and the justification for such modifications.
+A statement that development on the site will meet applicable standards of the underlying zoning district and this ordinance, or a statement specifying the standards of the underlying district and this ordinance to which modifications are proposed and the justification for such modifications.

 n.